iamthatian/pado/pado/README.md

 # pado (pd)

-A tidal flow through your projects - minimalist project management CLI inspired by Emacs Projectile.
+A tidal flow through your projects.

 Like the tide flows naturally between shores, `pd` helps you flow naturally between your projects.